ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 OpenID Connect outlines various actors that play specific and distinct roles in the authentication and authorization process.
 In the context of the ONE Record servers network, our focus will be on the main roles that hold significance.

 - Client Application: The client represents a ONE Record server that wants to access an external resouce (i.e a logistics object situated on a different ONE Record server).
+In this page, a client application is referred as ONE Record client

 - Identity Provider: The Identity Provider (IdP) holds the responsibility of authenticating a ONE Record server.
 It verifies the server's identity and generates an ID token that the requesting server can utilize for authentication within the ONE Record network.

 - Resource Server: The Resource Server is the host of protected resources that a ONE Record server aims to access.
 In the ONE Record context, these resources may include logistics objects, logistics events, and more.
+In this page, a resource server is referred as ONE Record Server.

 It's essential to understand that OpenID Connect is built on top of OAuth 2.0, which provides the framework for token-based authentication and authorization.
 OpenID Connect adds an authentication layer and standardizes the exchange of identity information, making it easier for ONE Record servers to authenticate other servers in the network.